id-bioinfo/TIPars/README.md

 In case where multiple branches will result into the same minimal substitution score, TIPars applies simple yet practical rules to filter them.
 For details of the algorithm, please refer to our preprint of this work (link to be provided).
-For the required input data ancestral sequence reconstruction was done using an in-house script with PastML [^3] ([link](https://github.com/id-bioinfo/TIPars/tree/master/reconstrcutAncestralSeq)).
+For the required input data ancestral sequence reconstruction would be done using an in-house script with PastML [^3] ([link](https://github.com/id-bioinfo/TIPars/tree/master/reconstrcutAncestralSeq)).
 Other methods such as ML joint or marginal methods (such as those available in HYPHY [^4]) are also acceptable.
 TIPars accepts both Fasta and Vcf file formats for input sequences.